baltermia/study-companion/doku.typ

   //year: "2025",
   class: "AISE25",
   // other: ("Made with Typst", "https://typst.com"),
-  main-color: "4DA6FF", //set the main color
+  main-color: "C51A4A", //set the main color
+  //color-words: ("Raspberry Pi",)
   // logo: image("logo.png"), //set the logo
 )